libtcod/libtcod/docs/upgrading.rst

     TCOD_Console* root_console = TCOD_sys_get_internal_console();
     // From now on use root_console instead of NULL, make this global if you have to.

-    // Using the root console with the context is the same as calling TCOD_console_flush() context->present(*root_console);  // Or in C: TCOD_context_present(context, root_console, NULL)
+    // Using the root console with the context is similar to calling TCOD_console_flush() with some exceptions. context->present(*root_console);  // Or in C: TCOD_context_present(context, root_console, NULL)

+Using the context present function like this will break some functions which say they're not compatible with contexts.
+Most importantly any timing-related functions will need to be updated.
+See `Timing`_ below.

 Window manipulation
 ^^^^^^^^^^^^^^^^^^^